patricoferris/opam-github-workflow/README.md

 The library follows the [workflow syntax](https://docs.github.com/en/free-pro-team@latest/actions/reference/workflow-syntax-for-github-actions) for Github Actions.
 Each key for the Yaml has a type such as `job` or `on` with each having a default that you can build on top of to produce new values.

-To do this nicely, each type comes with some functions prefixed with `with_` allowing you to right them in a combinator fashion.
+To do this nicely, each type comes with some functions prefixed with `with_` allowing you to write them in a combinator fashion.
 For example:

 ```ocaml env=example
 # #require "github-workflow"